JessieElorza/ticket-lifecycle/README.md

 <img src="https://github.com/user-attachments/assets/5db5177c-0109-41a6-a652-2c1fc4014214" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Logout as john and login as Jane, the account we created in the prior tutorial.
-Open the ticket that was worked on by john.
-Observe you can see everything that john did in the ticket thread before the ticket was transferred.
+Open the ticket that was worked on and transferred to you by john.
+You can observe everything that john did in the ticket thread before the ticket was transferred.
 </p>
 <br />